Students & Alumni

 - Job search documents: resumes, multi-media resumes, cover letters, CV’s, etc

-E&H Connects is maintained and updated by Career Services and it is a collection of current student employment, internship, and job postings.
-E&H Connects step-by-step instructions for accessing, updating, and viewing jobs on E&H Connects are available and other formats are available upon request by e-mailing Amanda Gardner.
+E&H Connects is maintained and updated by the staff of the Career Center and is a collection of current student employment, internship and job postings.
+Linked here are E&H Connects step-by-step instructions for accessing, updating and viewing jobs on E&H Connects.
+Instructions in an alternate format are available upon request by emailing Amanda Gardner.

 - CareerBuilder.com: Find the right job.
 Right now.